 The last drop of sake: a book not only about sake by Etienne Barral

 Although this book is not all about sake… The chosen extract immerses us in the atmosphere of a typical Japanese evening in a bar.
-The character discovers the ceremonial around sake, which is also enjoyed hot: When he enters this izakaya, half bar, half restaurant without pretension, the salaryman is still an employee, with a mind filled with “norma”, these sales objectives to be achieved to maintain the esteem of his colleagues and superiors.
+The character discovers the ceremonial around sake, which is also enjoyed hot.
+When he enters this izakaya, half bar, half restaurant without pretension, the salaryman is still an employee.
+With a mind filled with “norma”.
+Norma, are sales objectives that need to be achieved to maintain the esteem of his colleagues and superiors.
 The sesame that opens the doors of “nomination”: a resounding “otsukare-sama deshita“! ” Tired but satisfied, we did a good job together.

-Nomination” is nomu (drinking) and komyunikêshon (communication), a typically Japanese neologism forged to designate this particular form of friendly relationships over a drink in the evening after the office.
+Nomination is nomu (drinking) and komyunikêshon (communication), a typically Japanese neologism forged to designate this particular form of friendly relationships over a drink in the evening after the office.

 Graduated from INALCO in 1986, Etienne Barral worked for three years as a correspondent for the Nouvel Observateur.
 He then remained in Japan as a freelance journalist in 1989, working mainly for the weekly AERA.
 He is a specialist in new technologies.
-He participated in Jean-Jacques Beineix’s documentary in 1994 on the Otakus.
+Furthermore, Barral participated in Jean-Jacques Beineix’s documentary in 1994 on the Otakus.
 Since April 2007, he has been writing a column in the Asahi Shimbun on Japan.

 Don’t drink and drive.
 Enjoy responsibly.